mlerner/mlerner.github.io/_posts/2024-01-02-blueprint-a-toolchain-for-highly-reconfigurable-microservice-applications.md

 ## What is the research?

-The Blueprint paper talks about a new framework for configuring, building, and deploying application code.
+The Blueprint paper talks about a new [open source framework](https://gitlab.mpi-sws.org/cld/blueprint/blueprint-compiler) for configuring, building, and deploying application code.
 This framework aims to simplify iteration on system design, application development, and configuration.

 The authors argue that these tasks are currently difficult to accomplish because many services have tight coupling between application code, framework-level components (like RPC libraries and their behavior), and the actual deployment of the service (e.g. with Docker, Kubernetes, or other systems like Ansible).